 1. Cook your couscous using boiling water (generally instructions on the package)

-2. Once the couscous is cooked, mix in salsa, this is where all the flavours come from.
+2. Afterword the couscous is cooked, mix in salsa, this is where all the flavors come from.

 3. Serve over mixed greens and garnish with crumbled feta.